-In addition to the program-specific requirements listed above, as an international applicant you will need to submit supplementary admissions requirements.
-These requirements will change depending on several factors such as your citizenship or visa status.
+In addition to the program-specific requirements listed above, international applicants need to submit supplementary admissions requirements.
+These requirements will change depending on several factors, such as citizenship or visa status.
 For more information, please visit our International Students Admissions page.

 Notice: Regent University is authorized under Federal law to enroll nonimmigrant students.